VicenteCartas/babylonjs-webpack-es6/README.md

 - Support for inline and external tilesets
 - Support for single image and multi image tilesets
 - Support for any number of layers
-- Rendering of orthogonal maps
+- Rendering orthogonal maps
+- Rendering hexagonal maps

 Not implemented yet
-- Hexagonal maps - In progress
 - Isometric maps - In progress
 - Tile picking - Planned
 - Animations - Under investigation